Namba Station

-Namba Station (難波駅, なんば駅, Nanba-eki) is a name shared by two railway stations in the Namba district of Chūō-ku, Osaka, Japan.
-One is owned by Nankai Electric Railway, while the other is by the Osaka Metro.
+Namba Station (難波駅, なんば駅, Nanba-eki) is a name shared by two physically separated railway stations in the Namba district of Chūō-ku, Osaka, Japan, operated by Nankai Electric Railway and the Osaka Metro.
+The name "Namba Station" can also refer to the entire station complex as a whole, including the similarly named JR Namba Station and Ōsaka Namba Station.

 The names of both stations are written in hiragana on signage within the stations, because the kanji "難波" can be also read "Naniwa".
-However, the name of both stations officially employs kanji, printed on train tickets.
+However, the names of both stations officially employs kanji, printed on train tickets.

-They are close to JR Namba Station and Ōsaka Namba Station.